MehdiAliouan/SQL_CovData_Project/README.md

 ### Situation:

 The project involves exploring and analyzing Covid-19 data from 2020 to 2021 using SQL Server.
-The data is sourced from Our World in Data.
+The data is sourced from [Our_World_in_Data](https://ourworldindata.org/covid-deaths)

 ### Task: